PoisonedPoi/SocialVerificationWebsite/ReadMe.md

 3. `./setup.sh` -- setup initial resources

-4. Make sure you are using java 8
+4. Make sure you are using java 8 and javac 8
     - `sudo update-alternatives --config java`
+    - `sudo update-alternatives --config javac`

 5. For java 8 you need to disable some accessability properties for prism to work properly, this script should do that
     - `sudo sed -i -e '/^assistive_technologies=/s/^/#/' /etc/java-\*-openjdk/accessibility.properties`